dsoprea/go-geographic-index/README.md

 An in-memory time-series index that can be loaded manually, or automatically from image (using EXIF) and GPS data-log files.
 In the case of image files, we will attempt to extract a coordinate from GPS information in the EXIF (if present).

-**This is the underlying storage mechanism of the image-grouping tool in [group/](https://github.com/dsoprea/go-geographic-index/tree/master/group).**
+**This is the underlying storage mechanism of the image-grouping project in [group/](https://github.com/dsoprea/go-geographic-index/tree/master/group).**

 # Examples